Best Museums in London For Kids

 london museums with kids

-We’ve put together all of our insider tips on how to have an epic family vacation or weekend trip that will keep everyone happy (and entertained) from morning till night in London with kids.
+We’ve put together all of our insider tips on how to have an epic family vacation or weekend trip that will keep everyone happy (and entertained) from morning to night in London with kids.

-This post just focuses on some of the very best museums in London to enjoy with your children.
+This post focuses on some of the very best museums in London to enjoy with your children.
 Some London museums now require visitors to make a reservation or book a time slot at busy times, we give you information about this, too.

 That’s where this guide comes in!
-We try to help you choose which museums to prioritise on your vacation in London with kids.
+We try to help you choose which museums to prioritise on your vacation in London with your kids.

 There are so many museums to visit in London that you could stay a month and not run out of options.